 THA developed five homes in the initial Phase I which was completed in late 2017.
-THA plans to develop an additional seven homes as a part of Springer Phase II which will begin in early 2018.
+THA is currently developing an additional seven homes as a part of Springer Phase II which is scheduled to be completed in late 2018.
 Future phases will be developed based on funding availability.

 Springer Estates Phase I (2017)

 THA’s 2014 Homeownership Program included the development of nine (9) homes in the West Tuscaloosa area on various sites.
 The five homes of Phase One were completed and sold in June of 2014.
 The four remaining homes (Phase Two) were completed in early 2015.
 The 2014 Program was developed using city HOME funds and THA Program Income.

 Bernice Hudson Washington Estates (2012)

 The nine (9) homes of Bernice Hudson Washington Estates were developed in 2012.
 Bernice Hudson Washington Estates was developed using city HOME funds and THA Program Income.

 Cordell Heights (2010)